 Why history?

 “Those who do study history are doomed to stand by helplessly while everyone else repeats it” says Tom Toro, the cartoonist of The New Yorker, paraphrasing George Santayana.
-And it seems that in this blog, we are doomed indeed my fellow historiophile.
+And it seems that in this blog, we are doomed indeed, my fellow historiophile.
+Why, you ask?
+Well, I’ve got you covered—sort of:

 Who’s behind this?

-Just a middle aged history buff and a History & Archaeology student at the University of Athens, who plans to record his belated journey in the academia world.
-My intention is to post history and culture related content, inspired by my classes and everyday life, in both posts and curated notes.
-I stand by Solon’s quote «γηράσκειν αἰεί πολλά διδασκόμενος» or “I grow old always learning many things”.
+Just a middle aged history buff and a History & Archaeology student at the University of Athens, who plans to record his belated journey in the academic world.
+My intention is to post history and culture-related content, inspired by my classes and everyday life, in both posts and highly curated notes.
+I stand by Solon’s quote: «γηράσκειν αἰεί πολλά διδασκόμενος» ( “I grow old always learning many things”).

 Why subscribe?